antimof/UxPlay/README.md

 **-s wxh@r**  As above, but also informs the AirPlay  client about the screen refresh rate of the display.
 Default is r=60 (60 Hz); r is a whole number with three digits or less.
+Values greater that 255 are ignored.

 **-fps n ** sets a maximum frame rate (in frames per second) for the AirPlay client to stream video; n must be a whole number with 3 digits or less.
    (The client may choose to serve video at any frame rate lower than this;  default is 30 fps.)
-Values greater than the display refresh rate are ignored, and replaced by the refresh rate.
 A setting below 30 fps might be useful to reduce latency if you are running more than one instance of uxplay at the same time.
+Values greater than 255 are ignored.
+This setting is only an advisory to the client device, so setting a high value will not force a high framerate.
+   (You can test using "-vs fpsdisplaysink" to see what the framerate actully is.)

 **-o** turns on an "overscanned" option for the display window.
-This reduces the image resolution by using some of the pixels requested by  option -s wxh (or their default values 1920x1080) by adding an empty boundary frame of unused pixels (which would be lost in a full-screen dispaly that overscans, and is not displayed by gstreamer).
+This reduces the image resolution by using some of the pixels requested by  option -s wxh (or their default values 1920x1080) by adding an empty boundary frame of unused pixels (which would be lost in a full-screen display that overscans, and is not displayed by gstreamer).
-   Recomnendation: **don't use this option**.
+   Recomnendation: **don't use this option** unless there is some special reason to use it.

 **-p**  allows you to select the network ports used by UxPlay (these need to be opened if the server is behind a firewall).
 By itself, -p sets